-With the web and mobile web software development option, you will develop the multi-disciplinary skillset required to solve these and many other problems as you take courses in algorithm development, machine learning and data analysis, database design, web and mobile application development, UX design, and entrepreneurship.
+With the applied computer science option, web and mobile web software development, you will develop the multi-disciplinary skillset required to solve these and many other problems as you take courses in algorithm development, machine learning and data analysis, database design, web and mobile application development, UX design, and entrepreneurship.
 This program will provide you with a solid foundation in computer science and prepare you to join one of the fastest moving and exciting areas of technology.

 Software is changing every business and industry by allowing complex problems to be solved quickly and is the glue that binds every system, automobile, airplane, computer, website or mobile application.
 Because of this, computer scientists are one of the most sought-after graduates today and serve a wide variety of roles in almost every business.
 Our computer science graduates will have in depth training in all aspects of computer science and will be prepared to pursue their careers in a wide variety of areas.

-OSU-Cascades computer science major with option in web and mobile web software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.
+OSU-Cascades computer science major with applied computer science option, web and mobile web software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.

-The computer science program with the option in web and mobile web software development was designed in Bend with input from leading software developers in Oregon and Silicon Valley.
+The computer science program with the applied computer science option, web and mobile web software development was designed in Bend with input from leading software developers in Oregon and Silicon Valley.
 OSU computer science students in Corvallis can transfer to OSU-Cascades and complete the upper level CS courses in Bend.

 OSU-Cascades is working with the Multiple Engineering Cooperative Program (MECOP) so that students of CS program can access the competitive internship program.